Moto Service Station

 None of the franchises at Pease Pottage service station are particularly easy to get hold of by phone or email.
 This may not be accidental.

 Officially, the service station’s phone number is 01293 562852.
-We have heard stories of people who have tried ringing this number — whether to complain about a parking ‘fine’, to enquire about some lost property, or, in one case, to ask for CCTV or ANPR footage to be supplied to the police after a theft — all without success.
+We have heard stories of people who have tried ringing this number — whether to complain about a parking ‘fine’, to enquire about some lost property, or, in one case, to ask for CCTV or ANPR images to be supplied to the police after a theft — all without success.

 If you need to contact the Pease Pottage service station and you find that no-one answers the phone, your best bet is to contact Moto’s head office on 01525 873933.